 Having a clear spine will give you confidence in your story and guide you through the whole process.

-There will be a one month break between sessions one and two.
+There will be a one month break between Session One and Session Two.

 As well as looking at writing and story elements addressed in the third draft, we will be using a feedback template in order to go a step deeper into your writing.